OutSystems/docs-odc/src/eap/building-apps/forge/install.md

 ---
-summary: Learn more about installing or updating a Forge asset for use in ODC Studio.
+summary: Explore how to install and update Forge assets in OutSystems Developer Cloud (ODC) for enhanced functionality.
 tags:
 helpids: 30477
 locale: en-us